studio-ousia/mprpc/README.rst

 .. image:: https://travis-ci.org/studio-ousia/mprpc.png?branch=master
     :target: https://travis-ci.org/studio-ousia/mprpc

 mprpc is a lightweight `MessagePack RPC <https://github.com/msgpack-rpc/msgpack-rpc>`_ library.
 It enables you to easily build a distributed server-side system by writing a small amount of code.
-It is built on the top of `gevent <http://www.gevent.org/>`_ and `MessagePack <http://msgpack.org/>`_.
+It is built on top of `gevent <http://www.gevent.org/>`_ and `MessagePack <http://msgpack.org/>`_.

 Installation